MasterChef Telugu: Tamannaah dishes out a treat

 In regional space

-When Saravana Prasad of Innovative Film Academy (IFA) approached reality show production major Endomel Shine India for the license to MasterChef, Sanjay was their choice as director.
-This was owing to his experience in directiong numerous comedy, dance and celebrity television shows in Telugu, Kannada, Tamil, Malayalam, Gujarati, Bengali and Odia.
+When Saravana Prasad of Innovative Film Academy (IFA) approached reality show production major Endemol Shine India for the license to MasterChef, Sanjeev was brought in as the series creative director south.
+This was owing to his experience in directing numerous comedy, dance and celebrity television shows in Telugu, Kannada, Tamil, Malayalam, Gujarati, Bengali and Odia.
 A Tamilian brought up in Karnataka, Sanjeev’s parents have a Kerala connect and most of his work happens in Telugu, so he is comfortable working in different languages.

-Proud to be at the helm of MasterChef in regional languages, he says, “MasterChef has gone to many countries including Spain, Taiwan and China and been done in the main language of a country.
+Proud to be at the helm of MasterChef in regional languages, he says, “MasterChef has gone to many countries and been done in the main language of a country.
+Australian and American shows are the most popular.
 It is an exciting experience to witness it in a regional language.”

-A central set created in Innovative Film Academy in Bengaluru by award-winning director Omung Kumar of Mary Kom and Sarabjeet fame promises a visual treat.
+A central set created in Innovative Film Academy in Bengaluru by Omung Kumar, the award-winning director of Mary Kom and Sarabjit fame promises a visual treat.
 Shooting of shows in four languages will be in this 360 degree set (usually cameras are positioned at one place to shoot but 360 degree set allows viewers to see in all directions) with a floor size 100 x 90 square feet and 100 x 40 square feet that has 20 cooking counters, pantry and quick freezer.
 Sanjeev works with a 300 member team including a 40-member food team.

 Virtual auditions